dst03106/n8n-issue-collector/README.md

   (e.g. `https://deepwiki.com/vercel/next.js`)

 ## ⚙️ How to use

+You can use this project in two different ways.
+Choose either one depending on your preferred workflow.

+### Option 1 - Run on Github
 1. Fork this repository.
 2. Prepare the items listed in the **Requirements** section.
 3. In your repository settings, navigate to `Settings` > `Security` > `Secrets and variables` > `Actions` to add the following: